zeroluck/docs/sources/reference/interception-scripts/index.md

 - [Sample ID Generation Script](./sample-id-generation.py)

 # Update User
-oxTrust allows an admin to add and modify users wich belong to groups.
+oxTrust allows an admin to add and modify users which belong to groups.
 In order to simplify this process and apply repeating actions, oxTrust supports an Update User script.
 In this script it's possible to modify a person entry before it is persisted in LDAP.

-This script type adds only one method to base scipt type:
+This script type adds only one method to base script type:

 `def updateUser(self, user, persisted, configurationAttributes):`